-90. Although HKSA 260 (Revised) is written in the context of an audit of financial statements, the reporting accountants may refer to such standard when they communicate with those charged with governance that have a responsibility to oversee the preparation of the Historical Financial Information for investment circulars.
-If an audit committee or equivalent body is not yet established at the time, the reporting accountants meet and discuss with the board of directors any significant findings on audit and accounting issues, difficulties encountered during the course of their work and other matters as set out in HKSA 260 (Revised).
+89. Although HKSA 260 (Revised) is written in the context of an audit of financial statements, the reporting accountants may refer to such standard when they communicate with those charged with governance that have a responsibility to oversee the preparation of the Historical Financial Information for investment circulars.
+The reporting accountants meet and discuss with those charged with governance, such as the audit committee and/ or the board of directors any significant findings on audit and accounting issues, difficulties encountered during the course of their work and other matters as set out in HKSA 260 (Revised).
 Their communication with those charged with governance may also be in writing.